 Explore the best places to visit in Indonesia and make the most of your stay with this Indonesia 10 days travel itinerary covering the adventurous activities in Java, lush greenery of Bali and relaxing beaches in Gili islands.

 It felt like I suddenly landed on a different planet.
 A mix of the living green straight from the jungle and the gigantic man-made sculptures, called Supertrees, towering over my head.
 Gardens by the Bay in Singapore is a place, that you can’t just go past.

 A country smaller than the Loch Lomond National Park in Scotland.
-One of the most prosperous and clean places, where you need to be careful about chewing a gum.
-Full of the tourist attractions and places to visit.
-Is one day enough to visit Singapore?
+One of the most prosperous and clean places, where you need to be careful about chewing gum.
+Full of the tourist attractions and places to visit, and one of the most booming countries of Southeast Asia.
+Do you have a layover with 24 hours in Singapore to spend?
+What can you do in one day in Singapore?
 What are the top places to see in Singapore in 24 hours?

 Detailed, intricate, almost a thousand years old carvings engraved in the dark stone covering the whole walls.
 You can find there gods, dancers, and pictures of battles.
 Hindu mythology, rulers of the empire or 644 elephants, that none of each looks the same.
 Discover some of the most impressive architecture and historical places of South India.
 Described by one of my Indian friends as “Hampi, but smaller”.
 Belur and Halebid temples in Karnataka.
 Why do you need to put them on your south Indian itinerary?

 The capital of the Karnataka region in India, Bangalore (currently known as Bengaluru), is a frequent stopover for travellers visiting South India.
 What can you see there, especially with a short time?
 Find the best places to visit in Bangalore in one day (or with only a few hours) and then take some much-needed rest before your next adventures!